Check Compensation

 Can You Get a Refund or Cancel?

-As long as Vueling cancels your flight, you can get a ticket refund if the rebooking they offer doesn’t work for your travel plans.
-Be cautious about canceling your own flight when a strike is announced.
+As long as Vueling cancels your flight, you can get a ticket refund, and, in some cases, additional airline strike delay compensation, if the rebooking they offer doesn’t work for your travel plans.
+Be cautious about cancelling your own flight when a strike is announced because it may affect your eligibility for strike cancellation compensation.

 Non-refundable tickets may not be eligible for strike refunds even when a strike has been planned.
 Instead, contact the airline to see if they will waive the change fees in light of the situation.
 This way you can alter your flight and not be charged the fees you would under normal circumstances.
 Otherwise, wait until your flight is cancelled by the airline because you’ll get an automatic refund.